Ode to My Father: Plot

-Duk-soo runs the store with his wife, and life goes on until 1983, when major broadcast stations in South Korea run TV programs in which relatives separated during the Korean War are reunited.
-Duk-soo is contacted to be featured in one of these shows due to the hope of an elderly man from his hometown who claims to be his father.
-On TV, the two realize they are not father and son.
-Duk-soo's family is distraught over the mistake, but soon afterward, the same program brings Duk-soo back to TV in the hope of finding his long-lost sister, Mak-soon.
-A Korean-American woman who was adopted as a child by a U.S. family during the Korean War is featured.
-Duk-soo converses with her, and realizes she is indeed Mak-soon.
-An emotional reunion ensues and his sister comes to Korea.
-Duk-soo's mother passes away soon after the reunion.
+Deok-soo runs the store with his wife.
+In 1983, when major broadcast stations in Korea run TV programmes in which relatives separated during the Korean War are reunited, Deok-soo is contacted to be featured in one of these shows due to the hope of an elderly man from his hometown who claims to be his father.

+On TV, the two realise they are not related.
+Deok-soo's family is distraught but soon afterwards, the same program brings Deok-soo back to TV in the hope of finding his long-lost sister Mak-soon.
+A Korean American woman adopted as a child by an American family during the Korean War is featured.
+Deok-soo realises that she is his long-lost sister after talking to her despite he could not speak English and she could not speak Korean.
+An emotional family reunion ensues and his sister comes to Korea.
+Deok-soo's mother dies soon afterwards.

-In the present day, an elderly Duk-soo finally decides to sell his aunt's imported goods store, which up to this point he stubbornly refused to do despite the store's losing money.
-It is revealed that Duk-soo's father had promised to reunite with the family at the store, thus explaining why Duk-soo bought and held on to the store for so long.
-In the final scene, Duk-soo wistfully tells his wife that his father is probably too old at this point to be still alive and reunite with him.
+In the present, an elderly Deok-soo finally decides to sell the store to the municipal government, something he had stubbornly refused to do despite the store losing money.
+His father promised to reunite with the family at the store, and this explains why Deok-soo bought it and held on to it for such a long time.
+In the final scene, Deok-soo wistfully tells his wife that his father is probably too old to still be alive and come home.